UCL-CCS/Nbed/README.md

 # Nbed
 This package implements projection-based embedding methods to reduce the size of a molecular Hamiltonain via embedding in DFT.
-Output qubit hamiltonains can be solved by a suitable quantum algorithm.

 Nbed uses PySCF as a backend for chemistry caluculations, which is not supported on Windows.
 Alternative chemistry backends are planned, however in the mean time this package will work only for Linux and MacOS.